Schuch666/eva3dm/paper.md

 ### Pre-processing of observations:

-The functions `rh2q` and `q2rh` converts humidity units and the functions `mda8`, `ma8h`, `hourly`, and `daily` can be used to calculate average of time-series.
-The format used to evaluate time-series is a data.frame, the first column must contain time (in POSIXlt) and one additional column for each different location, satellite data can be read using the function `rast` form R-package terra.
+The functions `rh2q` and `q2rh` convert humidity units and the functions `mda8`, `ma8h`, `hourly`, and `daily` can be used to calculate average of time-series.
+The format used to evaluate time-series is a data.frame, the first column must contain time (in POSIXlt) and one additional column for each different location, satellite data can be read using the function `rast` from R-package terra.

 ### Pre-processing of model outputs: